vass-engineering/Demo-Openshif-multicluster/ReadmeClusterB.md

 8. Generate in Vmware the VirtualMachines with terraform and add the ingnition files to the VMs.

+* First review all the variables in order to accommodate the installation to your infrastructure.

+    * vi /HOME/OcpMulticlusterV1/ClusterA/main.tf
+    * vi /HOME/OcpMulticlusterV1/ClusterA/terraform.tfvars
+    * vi /HOME/OcpMulticlusterV1/ClusterA/variables.tf

 ```
 cd $HOME/OcpMulticlusterV1/ClusterB/clusters/4.11
 terraform init